isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-pine-bark-beetles/index.md

 - Second, Dominion 2L offers longer (1 year) protection against bugs like pine bark beetles.
 And finally, the insecticide is simple to use for either exterminators or DIY homeowners.
 However, Dominion 2L may harm non-target insects such as butterflies and bees which are considered beneficial.
 To apply this Dominion 2L, just sprinkle the product around the base of the pine tree - don't forget to wear your eye protection and gloves.
-### 2. Treatment 2: Use**Sylo Insecticide�**
+### 2. Treatment 2: Use**Sylo Insecticide**
 The Sylo Insecticide on the other hand is applied to the pine tree - you may apply it using a suitable sprayer.
 The active ingredient, cypermethrin, will kill pine bark beetles fast - just apply this product to the trees' bark.
 - Thus, the insecticide will effectively contact those bugs and also exterminate them.
 Luckily, this insecticide will also exterminate the pine bark beetles that are lurking just on the tree but have not bored into its bark.
-- The early prevention measure using this �Sylo Insecticide will ensure that the pine bark beetles won't spread to other trees - giving time for the weak or sick trees to recover while the healthy ones continue thriving without pests.
+- The early prevention measure using this Sylo Insecticide will ensure that the pine bark beetles won't spread to other trees - giving time for the weak or sick trees to recover while the healthy ones continue thriving without pests.
 Further, you'll find Sylo insecticide readily in your local stores or hardware as so you won't have to struggle to get it.
-### 3.**Prune the infested Trees�**
+### 3.**Prune the infested Trees**
 Next, I recommend that you prune those trees infested by pine bark beetles.
 - But ensure to fully remove the limbs and branches that are infected.
 This will prevent the number of these bugs that'll transfer to other trees in the neighborhood.
 I recommend that you prune the trees during winter or late fall as during this time you won't cause much damage to the trees and the bugs are relatively dormant and so they won't spread much once disturbed.